plforacle/mysql-enterprise-intro/develop-python/develop-python.md

 4. Update file app.py  to change the following values if needed

+    ```bash
+        <copy>cd sakila-web-python</copy>
+    ```

+    ```bash
+        <copy>sudo nano  app.py</copy>
+    ```

+    - Change the following values if needed

         - DB_CONFIG = {
             - 'host': 'localhost', # Change this if your MySQL server is hosted elsewhere
             - 'user': 'admin', # Change this to your MySQL username
             - 'password': '', # Change this to your MySQL password
             - 'db': 'sakila',
             - 'charset': 'utf8mb4',
             - 'cursorclass': DictCursor
         - }

-    ```bash
-    <copy>cd sakila-web-python</copy>
-    ```

-    ```bash
-    <copy>sudo nano  app.py</copy>
-    ```

 5. Execute the Python script "app.py" using the Python interpreter.